turrext/Turrext_deliveries/README.md

 > **Author:** Turrext
 > **Version:** 1.0

-A modular and immersive FiveM script for QB-Core featuring dynamic gang territories, interactive NPCs, timed shipment drops, and a black-market system.
+A modular and immersive FiveM script for QB-Core integrating dynamic gang territories with shipment drops based on who controls area, interactive NPCs, timed shipment drops, and a black-market system.
 Fully configurable and optimized for RP servers seeking deeper criminal gameplay.

 ---